 Those last 5-10 minutes were heart-stopping.
 It was such a relief to watch those numbers increase and finally enter a reasonable zone.
 After those nail-biting final moments, the Suburban sold for a fair and respectable $29,750.

 Once the sale is complete, BAT automatically sends along contact information to both the buyer and seller.
 In our case, we were able to speak with the buyer by phone shortly after the sale ended.
 He was easy to deal with and enthusiastic about the build, which really felt great.
 We always want to see our builds go to good homes.
-We exchanged money and the title, and the buyer arranged He wired the money, and we sent off the title and bill of sale.
+The buyer wired the money, and we sent off the title and bill of sale.
 He arranged for a truck to come pick it up and voila, our BAT experience is complete.

 Would we list on BAT again?
 Absolutely.
 The community of thoughtful bidders and posters is outstanding, and really this was the best marketplace for us to reach the right buyer.